 The list of sports and entertainment celebrities who have been victims or perpetrators of domestic violence, and sometimes both, seems endless.
 The reality is even worse.
 It’s time to talk openly about the problem.

-More than one woman in three and more than one man in four in the United States is a victim of domestic violence, according to the Centers for Disease Control and Prevention (CDC).
+More than one woman in three and more than one man in four in the United States is a , according to the Centers for Disease Control and Prevention (CDC).

 A recent Spanish study also found that nearly 23 percent of pregnant women suffer violence at the hand of a domestic partner.
 More than a third of victims who reported physical violence reported that it happened “very often” or “daily,” and a fifth received severe bruises, burns, and/or broken bones.

 “Until now, the magnitude of this problem was unknown,” said senior study author Stella Martin de las Heras, Ph.D., professor of forensic medicine and forensic dentistry at the University of Granada in Granada, Spain.
 “The consequences, however, are very serious.
 A man who beats his pregnant partner may be an extremely dangerous individual.”

 But public awareness of the problem can help bring change.